Bikini Queen Devin Brugman Puts On Busty Display In Impossibly Tiny Cherry Crop Top

 What really nabbed the eyes of her millions of fans, however, was the itty-bitty crop top she sported that left her voluptuous assets very much on display.
 The white, pouf-sleeved piece was adorned with an adorable pink and red cherry print that added a flirty element to the look, while its dangerously low-cut neckline turned up the heat.
 The daring design made for a seriously busty display and more than an eyeful of cleavage that nearly spilled over the top, while also teasing a glimpse of the lace bra she wore underneath.

-Aiding in the chicness of Devin’s ensemble were a slew of accessories that brought just the right amount of bling.
+Aiding in the chicness of Devin’s ensemble was a slew of accessories that brought just the right amount of bling.
 The babe added a stack of three gold bangles around her wrist and a statement ring, while a delicate pendant necklace fell down her exposed decolletage to draw even more attention to her bare chest.
-Her thick hair looked strong and healthy thanks to the new products she’s implemented into her beauty regimen, and fell to perfectly frame her face that was done up with a pink lipstick, dusting of blush, and thick coat of mascara that made her striking facial features pop.
+Her thick hair looked strong and healthy thanks to the new products she’s implemented into her beauty regimen and fell to perfectly frame her face that was done up with pink lipstick, a dusting of blush, and a thick coat of mascara that made her striking facial features pop.

 It wasn’t long before fans began showering Devin’s newest Instagram update with love.
-At the time of this writing, the steamy shots have earned more than 10,000 likes within just three hours of of going live to the platform, while the comments section has been flooded with compliments for her jaw-dropping display.
+At the time of this writing, the steamy shots have earned more than 10,000 likes within just three hours of going live to the platform, while the comments section has been flooded with compliments for her jaw-dropping display.

 “That top is great on you!!!” one person wrote, while another called her a “queen.”